belongtothenight/CN_Code/src/DoSScript/README.md

 1. With [hping3.py](https://github.com/belongtothenight/CN_Code/blob/main/src/DDoSScript/hping3.py), only ICMP mode can deal real impact.
 For the maximum impact, I achieved around 300Mbps at peak with one machine and creates an inverted parabolic signal-like shape.
 2. With [hammering.py](https://github.com/depascaldc/DoS-Tool/blob/master/hammering.py), I achieved a constant 400Mbps network I/O with a single machine.
 With around 15 machines running 100 hits per run & 50 threads, we were able to bring the NAS file transferring speed from more than 100MBps to around 5 to 20MBps.
 3. With [HULK](https://github.com/R3DHULK/HULK), my friend achieved around 800Mbps with one machine, which is nearly the maximum value.
 One machine doesn't impact the file-transferring speed at all.
+4. With HULK and Hammering launched on 11 machines, we successfully DDoS a Samba NAS server to be unable to transfer any data. [click to see experiment video](https://youtu.be/nqfeB_wc9l4)